 Science Understanding Science as a Human Endeavour (All Year) Science Inquiry Skills (All Year) Term 1: Biological Sciences Multi-cellular organisms are coordinated and interdependent systems that respond to changes in their environment.
-Nature and Development of Science Scientific understanding, including models and theories, are contestable and Questioning and predicting Planning and Ecosystems consist of communities of interdependent organisms and abiotic components - matter and energy flow through these systems. are refined over time through a process of review by the scientific community conducting Term 2: Chemical Sciences All matter is made of atoms, natural radioactivity arises from the decay of nuclei in atoms Use and Influence of Science Processing and analysing data and information Chemical reactions involve rearranging atoms to form new substances, and include combustion and reactions of acids People can use scientific knowledge to evaluate whether they should accept claims, explanations or Evaluating Chemical reactions, including combustion and the reactions of acids, are important in both nonliving and living systems and involve energy transfer predictions Communicating Term 3: Physical Sciences Energy transfer through different mediums can be explained using wave and particle models Term 4: Earth and Space Sciences Plate tectonics explains global patterns of geological activity and continental movement
+Ecosystems consist of communities of interdependent organisms and abiotic components - matter and energy flow through these systems.
+Nature and Development of Science Scientific understanding, including models and theories, are contestable and are refined over time through a process of review by the scientific Questioning and predicting Planning and conducting Term 2: Chemical Sciences All matter is made of atoms, natural radioactivity arises from the decay of nuclei in atoms Chemical reactions involve rearranging atoms to form new substances, and include combustion and reactions of acids Chemical reactions, including combustion and the reactions of acids, are important in both nonliving community Use and Influence of Science People can use scientific knowledge to evaluate whether they should accept claims, explanations or predictions Processing and analysing data and information Evaluating Communicating and living systems and involve energy transfer Term 3: Physical Sciences Energy transfer through different mediums can be explained using wave and particle models Term 4: Earth and Space Sciences Plate tectonics explains global patterns of geological activity and continental movement